1. What is a hobby?

 For those who enjoy this type of activity there is much help available.

 I really love website building but I have no real programming knowledge or skills.
 I can become engrossed in this activity so easily.
-I can recommend the system I use which enables you to become part of an online community whose members freely help one another.
+I can recommend the system I use which enables you to become part of an online community whose members freely help one another. (see button below for more info)

 I currently have this website plus another where I am attempting to sell all the things which I make now that I have retired from my day job.
 I need to sell them to buy materials to make more.